hnjw-png/manvsmachine/README.md

 Languages used:

-“*”HTML
+* HTML
-“*”CSS
+* CSS
-“*”JAVASCRIPT
+* JAVASCRIPT

 #Applications used:

-“*” Google Fonts fonts downloaded from Google Fonts.
+* Google Fonts fonts downloaded from Google Fonts.
-“*” Fontawesome icons downloaded from Font Awesome.com.
+* Fontawesome icons downloaded from Font Awesome.com.
-“*” GitHub to store the projects code.
+* GitHub to store the projects code.
-“*” Gitpages to deploy the site.
+* Gitpages to deploy the site.
-“*” Chrome Developer Tools for layout and responsive testing.
+* Chrome Developer Tools for layout and responsive testing.
-“*” favICO.com for creating favicon.
+* favICO.com for creating favicon.
-“*” W3 Validator to test html and css code.
+* W3 Validator to test html and css code.
-“*” Jshint to validate Javascript code.
+* Jshint to validate Javascript code.

 ## Sources
 Rock paper scissors start image: